harsha-simhadri/big-ann-benchmarks/t3/README.md

 You will need the following installed on your machine:
 * Python ( we tested with Anaconda using an environment created for Python version 3.8.5 )
 * Note that we tested everything on Ubuntu Linux 18.04 but other environments should be possible.
 * It's assumed that all the software drivers and services need to support your hardware are installed.
+For example, the run the T3 baseline, your system must have a Cuda 11 compatibile GPU, Cuda 11.0, and the cuda 11.0 docker run time installed.

 ### Getting_Started